google/WebFundamentals/src/content/en/updates/2015/01/ES6-Template-Strings.md

     var greeting = "Yo \
     World";

-Whilst this should work fine in most modern JavaScript engines, the behaviour itself is still a bit of a hack.
+Whilst this should work fine in most modern JavaScript engines, the behavior itself is still a bit of a hack.
 One can also use string concatenation to fake multiline support, but this equally leaves something to be desired:

     var greeting = "Yo " +
     "World";